736 Afghans recorded for new registration in India from Aug 1 to Sep 11: UNHCR | Law-Order

 A total of 736 Afghans were recorded for new registration from August 1 to September 11, the UNHCR said here, adding that it is scaling up its capacity to meet increasing requests for registration and assistance of Afghans in India.

-The UN refugee agency said it is in constant dialogue with the government on matters pertaining to Afghan nationals, including issuance and extensions of visa, assistance, and solutions.
+The UN refugee agency said it is in constant dialogue with the government on matters about Afghan nationals, including issuance and extensions of visas, assistance, and solutions.

 According to the data, the total number of persons of concern to UNHCR in India stands at 43,157.
 Among them, 15,559 refugees and asylum seekers are from Afghanistan.

-''From August 1 until September 11, 736 Afghans were recorded by UNHCR for new registration,'' the UN body said in a statement.
+''From August 1 until September 11, 736 Afghans were recorded by UNHCR for new registration,'' the UN body said in a fact sheet.

-Among those who have approached the UNHCR are Afghan individuals who have newly arrived in 2021, those seeking reopening of previously closed asylum cases, students, businessmen, or people on medical or other types of visa who are unable to go back due to the current situation in Afghanistan.
+Among those who have approached the UNHCR are Afghan individuals who have newly arrived in 2021, those seeking to reopen previously closed asylum cases, students, businessmen, or people on medical or other types of visas who are unable to go back due to the current situation in Afghanistan.

 The UNHCR further said that it is scaling up its capacity to meet the increasing requests for registration and assistance of Afghans in India.

-''UNHCR is increasing its humanitarian response programme for vulnerable new arrivals from Afghanistan.
-Basic assistance such as food, cash-based assistance and core relief items are being provided to the most vulnerable new arrivals from Afghanistan and those already in India,'' the UN body said.
+''UNHCR is increasing its humanitarian response program for vulnerable new arrivals from Afghanistan.
+Basic assistance such as food, cash-based assistance, and core relief items are being provided to the most vulnerable new arrivals from Afghanistan and those already in India,'' the UN body said.

 The UNHCR said it has also set up an Afghanistan emergency cell and a dedicated help page for Afghans with comprehensive information on registration and assistance available.